umass-cs-230/huffman_project/docs/instructions.md

    the usefulness of this simple method of debugging!
 1. Use `valgrind` to narrow the scope of where your problem is (which function), then use the `printf` method.
-1. Use the VSCode debugger to step through your code.
 1. Use the vscode debugger if you are really stuck and need to step through your program one line at a time.

 We will check your programs to make sure that you do not have any memory leaks.

-# Submission Instructions
+## Submission Instructions

-Once you have past the tests, and have otherwise convinced yourself that your implementation meets the requirements you should upload the generated `huffman_submit.zip` file to Gradescope.
+Once you have past your tests and ours, and have otherwise convinced yourself that your implementation meets the requirements you should upload the generated `huffman_submit.zip` file to Gradescope.
 This will run the private tests on your implementation and report to you if you have passed all the tests.
 If you have passed all the tests you have mastered this project.
 If you fail any tests you should use the provided feedback from the failed tests to debug and improve your implementation until you pass all the tests.
 You can re-submit your project as many times as you wish to Gradescope before the due date of the assignment.

 [huffman]: http://en.wikipedia.org/wiki/Huffman_coding
-[huffman-slides]: {{ site.baseurl }}/hw/huffman/huffman-slides.pdf
 [priority queue]: http://en.wikipedia.org/wiki/Priority_queue
 [heap]: http://en.wikipedia.org/wiki/Heap_(data_structure)